July 27-August 7, 2010

 October 15-19, 2007

 Lucy is thrilled to be involved in a workshop and reading of a new version of The Kay Swift Project (formerly Fine & Dandy) under the direction of Casey Nicholaw and Jimmy Ray Bennet as the script writer.
-The fantastic and creative cast consists of: Annaleigh Ashford, Jared Bradshaw, Christian Borle, Scott Gofta, John Gregorio, Linda Griffin, Liz Griffith, Enders Groff, Beth Leavel, Logan Lipton, Stacey Sargeant, Jen Simard, Andre Ward, Patrick Wetzel and Lenny Wolpe.
+The fantastic and creative cast consists of: Annaleigh Ashford, Jared Bradshaw, Christian Borle, Scott Gofta, John Gregorio, Linda Griffin, Liz Griffith, Enders Groff, Beth Leavel, Logan Lipton, Stacey Sargeant, Jennifer Simard, Andre Ward, Patrick Wetzel and Lenny Wolpe.

 September 24-Oct 4, 2007